glytching/junit-extensions/readme.md

 Allows you to create temporary files and directories in your test, any such files or directories created in your tests are removed for you when the tests complete

+###### TestNameExtension

+Allows you to use the name of the currently executing test within your test cases

 ###### WatcherExtension

 Logs test execution flow including entry, exit and elapsed time in milliseconds